 Best Horse Race Event Betting Guide

-Before we get into it all, we have to warn all AU bettors that we don’t condone insider information trading or illegal betting.
+Before we get into it all, we have to warn all bettors that we don’t condone insider information trading or illegal betting.
 All of our top racebooks have clear licenses and we have verified that they are operating legally.
-Any wagers they take on international and Australian racing events are above board.
+Any wagers they take on international and racing events are above board.
 So, check them out or keep reading for our best online betting tips.

 Popular Racebooks for AU Bettors